James Bridges

 James Bridges (February 3, 1936 – June 6, 1993) was an American screenwriter, film director, producer, and actor.
-He is a two-time Oscar nominee: once for Best Original Screenplay for The China Syndrome and once for Best Adapted Screenplay for The Paper Chase.
+He was a two-time Oscar nominee: once for Best Original Screenplay for The China Syndrome and once for Best Adapted Screenplay for The Paper Chase.

 Life and career

-Bridges was born February 3, 1936, in Little Rock, Arkansas and grew up in Paris, Arkansas.
+Bridges was born on February 3, 1936, in Little Rock, Arkansas and grew up in Paris, Arkansas.
 His mother was Celestine Wiggins, his sister was Mary Ann Wiggins, and his life partner from 1958 until his death was actor, librettist, screenwriter, and producer Jack Larson.
 Bridges got his start as a writer for Alfred Hitchcock Presents after catching the attention of Norman Lloyd, a producer for the series.
 One of his episodes, "An Unlocked Window", earned him a 1966 Edgar Award from the Mystery Writers of America for Best Episode in a TV Series.

 Bridges went on to write and direct a number of notable films, including The Baby Maker; The Paper Chase; September 30, 1955; The China Syndrome; Urban Cowboy; Mike's Murder; Perfect; and Bright Lights, Big City.
 Bridges was a mentor to actress Debra Winger.